ga-wdi-boston/orientation/README.md

 ### OS X

-Please upgrade to the latest version of OS X, El Capitan (10.11.6).
+Please upgrade to the latest version of OS X, Sierra (10.12).

 ### Windows or Linux